Using Gossips to Spread Information: Theory and Evidence from a Randomized Controlled Trial: A Model of Network Communication

 Diffusion centrality considers diffusion from the \emph{sender's} perspective.
-Let us now consider the same stochastic information diffusion process but from a \emph{receiver's} perspective.
-Over time, each individual hears information that originates from different sources in the network, and in turn randomly pass that information on.
+Let us now consider the same information diffusion process but from a \emph{receiver's} perspective.
+Over time, each individual hears information that originates from different sources in the network, and in turn passes that information on with some probability.
 The society discusses each of these pieces of information for $T$ periods.
 The key point is that there are many such topics of conversation, originating from all of the different individuals in the society, with each topic being passed along for $T$ periods.

 For instance, Arun may tell Matt that he has a new car.
-Matt then may tell Abhijit that ``Arun has a new car,'' and then Abhijit may tell Esther that ``Arun has a new car.''
-Arun may also have told Ben that he thinks house prices will go up and Ben could have told Esther that ``Arun thinks that house prices will go up''.
-In this model Esther keeps track of the cumulative number of times that bits of information that originated from Arun reach her and compares it with the same number for information that originated from other people.
-What is crucial therefore is that the news involves the name of the node of origin -- in this case ``Arun'' -- and not what the information is about.
-The first piece of news originating from Arun could be about something he has done (``bought a car'') but the second could just be an opinion (``Arun thinks house prices will go up'').
-Esther keeps track of the fact that she has heard two different pieces of information originating from Arun.
+Matt may then tell Abhijit that ``Arun has a new car,'' and then Abhijit may tell Esther that ``Arun has a new car.''
+Arun may also have told Ben that he thinks house prices will go up, and Ben could have told Esther that ``Arun thinks that house prices will go up.''
+In this model, Esther keeps track of the cumulative number of times bits of information that originated from Arun reach her and compares it with the number of times she hears bits of information that originated from other people.
+What is crucial, therefore, is that the news involves the name of the node of origin \textendash{} in this case ``Arun'' \textendash{} and not what the information is about.
+The first piece of news originating from Arun could be about something he has done (``bought a car''), but the second could just be an opinion (``Arun thinks house prices will go up'').
+Esther keeps track of how often she hears of things originating from Arun.
+Then Esther imputes peoples' centralities based on how often she hears about them.
+She estimates Abhijit's, Arun's, Ben's, Matt's, ..., Sara's centralities just based on the frequency that she hears things that originated at each one of them.\footnote{Of course, one can imagine all kinds of gossip processes and could enrich the model along many dimensions.
+The point here is simply to provide a ``possibility'' result - to understand how it could be that people can easily learn information about the centrality of others.
+Noising up the model could noise up people's knowledge of others' centralities, but this benchmark gives us a starting point.}

 Recall that